 Recently, it has been established that properly accounting for the activation/inhibition of enzymes by endogenous small molecules can lead to metabolic models that explain experimental data better (Chandra et al., 2011; Hackett et al., 2016; Khodayari and Maranas, 2016; Link et al., 2013; Xu et al., 2012a), facilitate engineering of novel metabolic pathways (Chen et al., 2015; He et al., 2016), and improve our understanding of metabolic phenomena in health and disease (Christofk et al., 2008).
 So far, high-throughput experimental assays for discovering small molecule regulatory interactions have been technically limited (Feng et al., 2014; Li et al., 2013; Nikolaev et al., 2016; Orsak et al., 2012; Reinhard et al., 2015; Savitski et al., 2014), while hybrid approaches that integrate experimental data with computational models are not scalable and typically focus on central carbon metabolism (Hackett et al., 2016; Link et al., 2014, 2013; Schueler-Furman and Wodak, 2016).

-An alternative strategy for studying small molecule regulation is to leverage the vast record of biochemical studies to informatically reconstruct a genome-scale small molecule regulatory network (SMRN) (Alam et al., 2017).
+An alternative strategy for studying small molecule regulation is to leverage the vast record of biochemical studies to informatically reconstruct a small molecule regulatory network (SMRN) (Alam et al., 2017).
 Such an approach would produce a network of interactions between enzymes and metabolites/small molecules (terms we will use interchangeably) that mirrors the native interactions of metabolites as substrates for enzymes, and could be naturally integrated with genome-scale metabolic models (GSMMs, e.g. BIGG models (King et al., 2016)), which are in wide use today.
 An informatic approach would likely cover a larger swath of metabolism, including peripheral and rarely-studied pathways, by aggregating experimental data from many reports.
-Furthermore, independent reports of small molecule/enzyme regulation from separate publications could provide additional, independent evidence for such an interaction.
+Furthermore, reports of small molecule/enzyme regulation from separate publications could provide additional, independent evidence for such an interaction.
 Finally, an informatically reconstructed SMRN would also offer a window to distilling how the critical regulatory components of the cell, i.e. the regulating metabolites and the regulated enzymes, fit into the broader hierarchy of processes controlling metabolic flux, from thermodynamics to transcriptional regulation.

-Here, we report the development of a computational framework for investigating small molecule regulation across the complete metabolism of an organism.
+Here, we report a computational framework for investigating small molecule regulation across the complete metabolism of an organism.
 Using E. coli as a model, we assemble a genome-scale SMRN by mining the BRENDA (Chang et al., 2015, 2009) and BioCyc (Caspi et al., 2016) databases.
 The resulting atlas of small molecule regulation captures widespread inhibition and activation of metabolic enzymes by endogenous metabolites.
 Overlaying this network onto a genome-scale metabolic model of E. coli enables a direct comparison between the topology of metabolism and its regulatory scaffolding.
 Integrating the SMRN with experimentally determined metabolite concentrations and binding affinities exposes how cells balance between the dual roles of small molecules (i.e. as substrates or inhibitors) as well as their condition-dependent contribution to metabolic flux regulation.
 Finally, by a natural extension of our approach, we compare the incidence of small molecule regulatory interactions across phylogenetic taxa spanning all kingdoms of life, revealing a handful of canonical regulatory interactions that permeate the metabolism of widely divergent species.

 Results